Advanced ServiceNow Configuration

 A few examples of fields in the PagerDuty webhook payload you might specify:

 log_entries: the log entry object associated with the incident lifecycle event.
 See Log Entries API for the expected schema of such objects.

 log_entries.channel: if the event is

 incident.trigger, this will be the original data received by PagerDuty that triggered the incident.
 This could be useful if the incident originated from an upstream monitoring tool.

 log_entries.service: The service on which the incident was triggered / to which it corresponds.

 incident: the incident object (see "Response Schema" in the Incidents API reference)

-Within the scope of the script, there will be variable named
+Within the script’s body there is a variable named

-value defined, whose value will be that of the property retrieved from the webhook payload, specified in the PagerDuty webhook payload field.
+value, whose value will be retrieved from the webhook payload specified in the PagerDuty webhook payload field.